-4.3 The principles behind the contracts are:

-- The delivery of outcomes.
+- 4.3 The principles behind the contracts are: - The delivery of outcomes.
 The authority's requirements are set out in the Output Specification.
 Bidders have then provided solutions which they intend to implement to deliver the outcomes required by the council.
 Bidders take the risk on how they deliver the required outcomes. - Performance in the delivery of outcomes is measured against a set of key performance indicators (KPIs).
 This is supported by a performance regime where deduction penalties are made for poor performance.
-The contracts are for 5 years with an option to extend for 2 years and are designed to foster a partnering relationship. - The contracts are self-monitoring, so ensuring the contractors scrutinise and report on any performance issues and failures.
-If the contractors fail to self-monitor correctly, this is a KPI failure and performance deductions are applied accordingly.

-- 4.4 As with all substantial contracts (approximately £10 million spend per annum across the three contracts) there is a need to ensure that there is a robust client function and contract management process in place to manage performance.
+The contracts are for 5 years with an option to extend for 2 years and are designed to foster a partnering relationship. - 4.4 As with all substantial contracts (approximately £10 million spend per annum across the three contracts) there is a need to ensure that there is a robust client function and contract management process in place to manage performance.
 On a day to day basis, Property has put in place a number of contract managers and support officers who will manage and monitor activity.
-This will be supported by monthly performance review meetings with the Director of Infrastructure and a quarterly review with the Cabinet Member for Corporate and Democratic Services. - 4.5 KCC Members have recognised the importance of having effective contract management in place across all of the Authority's portfolio of contracts, and in order to ensure that members have oversight as to the ongoing performance of these contracts and the KCC contract management that is in place, it has been agreed that a biannual performance review is undertaken by the Property Sub-Committee on behalf of the Policy and Resources Cabinet Committee of the TFM contracts.
-This approach is in line with the commissioning cycle principles set out in the County Council Paper on the 15 May 2014 titled Facing the Challenge: Towards a Strategic Commissioning Authority, with a view to providing wider scrutiny of the contracts performance. - 4.6 The first biannual performance review was on the 27th March 2015, following the submission of a briefing paper by the Interim Director of Property and Infrastructure Support.
-It was suggested that at future biannual reviews the three TFM contractors could attend the committee to provide a presentation and answer member's questions.
-Further briefing papers and reviews are then to be planned for every October and March. - 4.7 Biannual reviews will form part of the following contract governance in place, managed by the contract management team within Property and Infrastructure Support - - Daily monitoring of contractors' performance through discussions with contractors and stakeholders - Daily monitoring of Helpdesk performance through scrutiny of the contractors CAFM system (computer aided facilities management) - Site visits and discussions with stakeholders - Regular planned Stake holder meetings - Weekly, monthly and ad hoc contractors meetings - Monthly contract review meetings - Review of contractors' monthly reports against KPIs - Review of contractors' annual plans against KPIs - Review of monthly invoices. - Budget management
+This will be supported by monthly performance review meetings with the

+Director of Property and Infrastructure Support and a quarterly review with the Cabinet Member for Corporate and Democratic Services.

+- 4.5 In order to ensure that Members have oversight as to the ongoing performance of this contract, it has been agreed that a biannual performance review is undertaken by the Property Sub-Committee on behalf of the Policy and Resources Cabinet Committee.
+This approach is in line with the commissioning cycle principles set out in the County Council Paper on the 15 May 2014 titled Facing the Challenge: Towards a Strategic Commissioning Authority, with a view to providing wider scrutiny of the contracts performance. - 4.6 It was suggested that the first biannual performance review is undertaken on the 27th March 2015, following the submission of a briefing paper by the Director of Property and Infrastructure Support.
+It was also suggested that at future biannual reviews the three TFM contractors could attend the committee to provide a further presentation and answer Members' questions.
+Further briefing papers and reviews are then to be planned for every October and March. - 4.7 Biannual reviews will form part of the following contract governance in place, managed by the contract management team within Property and Infrastructure Support - Daily monitoring of contractors' performance through discussions with contractors and stakeholders - Daily monitoring of Helpdesk performance through scrutiny of the contractors CAFM system (computer aided facilities management) - Site visits and discussions with stakeholders - Regular planned Stake holder meetings - Weekly, monthly and ad hoc contractors meetings - Monthly contract review meetings - Review of contractors' monthly reports against KPIs - Review of contractors' annual plans against KPIs - Review of monthly invoices. - Budget management